 To become a signatory to the charter:

-If you are a UK dog behaviour or training member organisation that supports and monitors your membership and would like to enquire about becoming a signatory to the charter, please read the ‘Eligibility’ form below and then click ‘Make an Enquiry’ and someone will be in touch to discuss this with you.
+If you are a UK dog behaviour or training member organisation that supports and monitors your membership and would like to enquire about becoming a signatory to the charter, please read the Code of Ethics to check for eligibility and then click ‘Make an Enquiry’ and someone will be in touch to discuss this with you.

 Registered address: 76 Manchester Road, Denton, Manchester M34 3PS.